sbrzt/sirius/data_model/development/03/formal-competency-questions.md

 ***

 ## CQ_3.3
-Return the low, probable, and high estimates of the A-score, B-score, C-score, and magnitude of risk for each risk affecting each heritage asset, as well as their documentation.
+What are the low, probable, and high estimates of the A-score, B-score, C-score, and magnitude of risk for each risk affecting each heritage asset?

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/03/schema/>